-Tactical voting stands in way of third Orban victory
+Tactical voting stands in way of Orban's majority

 But how far Orban could go is still a matter of debate.

-Csaba Toth of the Republican Institute warns that there is little space where Orban can escalate.
+Csaba Toth of the Republikon Institute warns that there is little space where Orban can escalate.

 "They will most likely not have a two-thirds majority to change the constitution and have people loyal to them in all the key posts already," Toth said.